asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 ---
 title: "Validate AsyncAPI document with Studio"
-description: This tutorial will teach you how to validate AsyncAPI documents using the AsyncAPI Studio tool.
+description: In this tutorial, you'll learn how to validate AsyncAPI documents using the AsyncAPI Studio tool.
 weight: 120
 ---

 ## Introduction
-This tutorial will teach you how to validate AsyncAPI documents using the [AsyncAPI Studio tool](https://studio.asyncapi.com/).
+In this tutorial, you'll learn how to validate AsyncAPI documents using the [AsyncAPI Studio tool](https://studio.asyncapi.com/).

-You will start with a broken AsyncAPI document and troubleshoot via console errors step-by-step until we end up with a valid AsyncAPI document.
-This process will illustrate how to identify [`REQUIRED` properties in AsyncAPI documents](https://www.asyncapi.com/docs/reference/specification/latest#A2SObject).
+You will start with a broken AsyncAPI document and troubleshoot via console errors step-by-step until you end up with a valid AsyncAPI document.
+This process will illustrate identifying [`REQUIRED` properties in AsyncAPI documents](https://www.asyncapi.com/docs/reference/specification/latest#A2SObject).

 ## Background context
 An AsyncAPI document is a file that defines and annotates the different components of a specific Event-Driven API.
 The format of the file must be JSON or YAML.
 You can use this document to generate both documentation and code.